-- ◆ Commitment to helping you learn - ◆ Politeness and respect - ◆ A regular office hour slot for face to face meetings - ◆ Written feedback and a mark for coursework within 15 working days after the hand-in time. - ◆ A reply to general email questions within 5 working days - ◆ A response from your personal tutor within 2 working days - ◆ If you would like to see your exam script to see where you went wrong, send a signed letter to the Academic Head to request this.
-(It may take a bit of time to get the paper scanned if it has been sent to Edinburgh).
+- ◆ Commitment to helping you learn - ◆ Politeness and respect - ◆ A regular office hour slot for face to face meetings - ◆ Written feedback and a mark for coursework within 3 teaching weeks after the hand-in time. - ◆ A reply to general email questions within 5 working days - ◆ A response from your Personal Tutor within 2 working days - ◆ If you would like to see your exam script to see where you went wrong, go along to the school office and ask for a form to request this.
+(It'll take a bit of time to get the paper out of archives).
 You can also make an appointment with the lecturer to get further advice on how to improve your work. - ◆ Sometimes staff members are away on university business (for example at a research project meeting outside the UK), and won't be able to respond as quickly as normal.
 If this happens, they will tell you about it (e.g. on an "out of office" message) and will advise you who to contact instead.